 We have recognized a liability for the remaining estimated loss contingencies associated with litigation resulting from the Macondo well incident that we believe are probable and for which a reasonable estimate can be made.
-At March 31, 2018 and December 31, 2017, the liability for estimated loss contingencies that we believe are probable and for which a reasonable estimate can be made was \$219 million, recorded in other current liabilities, the majority of which is related to our settlement with the PSC.
+At June 30, 2018 and December 31, 2017, the liability for estimated loss contingencies that we believe are probable and for which a reasonable estimate can be made was \$217 million and \$219 million, respectively, recorded in other current liabilities, the majority of which is related to our settlement with the PSC.

 Plea Agreement-Pursuant to the plea agreement (the "Plea Agreement"), one of our subsidiaries pled guilty to one misdemeanor count of negligently discharging oil into the U.S. Gulf of Mexico, in violation of the Clean Water Act, for which our subsidiary is no longer subject to probation.
 We also agreed to make an aggregate cash payment of \$400 million, including a criminal fine and certain cash contributions payable in scheduled installments.
-In the three months ended March 31, 2017, we made a cash payment of \$60 million, representing the final installment for our obligations under the Plea Agreement.
+In the six months ended June 30, 2017, we made a cash payment of \$60 million, representing the final installment for our obligations under the Plea Agreement.

 PSC Settlement Agreement-On May 29, 2015, together with the PSC, we filed the PSC Settlement Agreement with the MDL Court for approval.
-Through the PSC Settlement Agreement, we agreed to pay a total of \$212 million, plus up to \$25 million for partial reimbursement of attorneys' fees, to be allocated between two classes of plaintiffs as follows: (1) 72.8 percent to private plaintiffs, businesses, and local governments who could have asserted punitive damages claims against us under general maritime law ; and (2) 27.2 percent to private plaintiffs who previously settled economic damages claims against BP and were assigned certain claims BP had made against us.
+Through the PSC Settlement Agreement, we agreed to pay a total of \$212 million, plus up to \$25 million for partial reimbursement of attorneys' fees, to be allocated between two classes of plaintiffs as follows: (1) 72.8 percent to private plaintiffs, businesses, and local governments who could have asserted punitive damages claims against us under general maritime law; and (2) 27.2 percent to private plaintiffs who previously settled economic damages claims against BP and were assigned certain claims BP had made against us.
 In exchange for these payments, each of the classes agreed to release all respective claims it has against us.

 Thirty claimants elected to opt out of the PSC Settlement Agreement.
 In June 2016 and August 2015, we made a cash deposit of \$25 million and \$212 million, respectively, into escrow accounts established by the MDL Court for the settlement.
-On February 15, 2017, the MDL Court released \$25 million from the escrow accounts for payment of attorneys' fees.
-At March 31, 2018 and December 31, 2017, the aggregate cash balance in escrow accounts was \$213 million and \$212 million, respectively, recorded in restricted cash accounts and investments.
+On February 15, 2017, the MDL Court entered a final order and judgement approving the PSC Settlement Agreement, which is no longer subject to appeal.
+In November 2017, the MDL Court released \$25 million from the escrow accounts for payment of attorneys' fees.
+At June 30, 2018 and December 31, 2017, the aggregate cash balance in escrow accounts was \$213 million and \$212 million, respectively, recorded in restricted cash accounts and investments.